YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The right graft number depends on the size of the area, the desired density, the hairline design, the crown pattern, donor strength, hair caliber, and the need to protect grafts for later years.
 If these details are not discussed, the number may be more of a sales figure than a surgical plan.

 Calculating graft numbers is not only about how many grafts can be placed.
-It is about how many grafts should be used.
+The real decision is how many grafts can be used without weakening the donor area or closing off future options.
 That difference changes the whole plan.

 More grafts can sometimes improve coverage, but more grafts can also create unnecessary trauma, donor thinning, poor future options, or an unnatural design if the plan is not disciplined.